Bituminous Coal

 Bituminous coal is burned for steel production rather than electricity production.
 This coal may also be called metallurgical coal or coking coal.

 Other components of coal are its volatile matter, which refers to the compounds in coal that evaporate when it is heated.
 The volatile matter content determines whether coal can be used in steelmaking, distinguishing bituminous coal from other types of coal.
-Coal also contains so-called chalcophile elements.
-Chalcophile means "sulfur-loving."
-Chalcophiles include toxic metals such as lead (Pb), selenium (Se), arsenic (As), cadmium (Cd), and mercury (Hg).
-These metals are known cause cancer and other adverse health effects even at low levels.[1]

 Bituminous coal was formed in ancient tropical swamps 300 million years ago and is mined today in locations that include the coal seams of the Appalachian Basin in West Virginia.[2][3]
 The swamps were home to plants such as scale, seed ferns, and true ferns.
 When these plants died, a thick bed of peat was created on the swamp floor.
 Because the peat bed lacked oxygen, coal was formed through a process known as coalification.
 Coalification occurs over millions of years, with layers of peat continually compressed during this time by local sediments and rocks.
 The pressure and heat of this overlaying process converts peat to lignite, a form of low-quality coal.

-About 100 million years ago, the sea level rose dramatically and the ocean intruded into these freshwater peat swamps.
-In the Appalachian Basin, this was the Western Interior Seaway, a massive water body that split North America in half.
+About 100 million years ago, the sea level rose dramatically and the ocean moved into these freshwater peat swamps.
 The seawater brought sulfur, marine shale, sandstone, and limestone to the coal bed.
-The lignite layers continued to be squeezed and heated, with moisture removed through tectonic processes and subsidence, concentrating carbon and forming the bitumen that gave way to high-rank bituminous coal.[4]
+The lignite layers were pressed and heated over time, losing water and concentrating carbon, eventually turning into bituminous coal.[4]

-This coal continues to be transported by rail to major East Coast ports for global distribution, including the Port of Virginia, which consists of the Dominion Terminal Associates and Kinder Morgan Bulk Terminals in Southeast Newport News and the Norfolk Southern Terminal in Lambert's Point, Norfolk, as well as the Curtis Bay Coal Piers in Curtis Bay in Baltimore, Maryland.
+Coal from the Appalachian Basin continues to be transported by rail to major East Coast ports for global distribution, including the Port of Virginia, which consists of the Dominion Terminal Associates and Kinder Morgan Bulk Terminals in Southeast Newport News and the Norfolk Southern Terminal in Lambert's Point, Norfolk, as well as the Curtis Bay Coal Piers in Curtis Bay in Baltimore, Maryland.

 Resources and Materials: See for Yourself and Dig Deeper